Algebraic deformations of toric varieties I. General constructions

 \subsection{Acknowledgments}

-We thank Simon Brain, Ugo Bruzzo, Brian Dolan, Michel Dubois-Violette and Chiara Pagani for helpful discussions.
-The work of RJS was supported in part by grant ST/G000514/1 ``String Theory Scotland'' from the UK Science and Technology Facilities Council.
+We thank Simon Brain, Ugo Bruzzo, Brian Dolan, Michel Dubois-Violette and Chiara Pagani for helpful discussions. {An anonymous referee made a number of pertinent remarks that led to a much improved version of the paper, for which we are grateful.} The work of RJS was supported in part by grant ST/G000514/1 ``String Theory Scotland'' from the UK Science and Technology Facilities Council.

 \newsection{Algebraic preliminaries}

 This section summarizes the algebraic constructions which will be used throughout this paper and its sequel~\cite{CLSII}.
 We present a general framework for working with the symmetries of the noncommutative varieties that we shall encounter later on.
 We also recall some notions from the localization theory for noncommutative algebras.